tbaschak/genieacs/docs/provisions.rst

 declared configuration to zero or more parameters that match the given path where the wildcard segment can be anything.

-An alias filter is like wildcard, but additionally performs filtering on child parameters based on the key-value pairs provided.
-For example, the following
+An alias filter is like a wildcard, but additionally performs filtering on the child parameters based on the key-value pairs provided.
+For example, the following path:
-path:

 ``Device.WANDevice.1.WANConnectionDevice.1.WANIPConnection.[AddressingType:DHCP].ExternalIPAddress``

-will return a list of ExternalIPAddress parameters (0 or more) where the sibling parameter AddressingType is set to "DHCP".
+will return a list of ExternalIPAddress parameters (0 or more) where the sibling parameter AddressingType is assigned the value "DHCP".

-This can be useful when the exact parameter path may be different from one device to another.
+This can be useful when the exact instance numbers may be different from one device to another.
 It is possible to use more than one key-value pair in the alias filter.
 It's also possible to use multiple filters or use a combination of filters and wildcards.